-As the nation remembers second Prime Minister Lal Bahadur Shastri on his birth anniversary, we look at some of the interesting facts of the man of a great courage and will.
+As the nation remembers second Prime Minister Lal Bahadur Shastri on his death anniversary, we look at some of the interesting facts of the man of a great courage and will

 Andre Malraux (L), French novelist, adventurer, art historian and minister for cultural affairs for 11 years (in 1958-69), confers 09 August 1965 in New Delhi with India's Prime Minister Lal Bahadur Shastri.
 Pic/AFP

 >> Lal Bahadur Shastri was born in Varanasi, Uttar Pradesh to Sharada Prasad and Ramdulari Devi.
 His father Sharda Prasad was a clerk in the Revenue Office of Allahbad but died due to bubonic plague when Shastri was only a year old.
 He was raised along with his two sisters by his mother.

 >> Shastri's birth name was Lal Bahadur Srivastava.
 In 1917, aged 12, he decided to drop his caste-derived surname of 'Srivastava'.

 >> He studied at the East Central Railway Inter College in Varanasi and later graduated from Kashi Vidyapeeth in 1926 where he was given the title of Shashtri (scholar).